vitalykovalgit/Sencilla/docs/repositories/entity-framework.md

 // Insert if no match found, update if match exists await repo.UpsertAsync(
     product,
-    x => x.ExternalId,   // the property that identifies an existing record "Category");          // navigation properties to reload after upsert
+    x => x.ExternalId);   // the property that identifies an existing record
 ```

 The `matchExpression` lambda tells the upsert which property to use as the "natural key" for the lookup.
 If a record with the same value exists, it is updated; otherwise a new one is inserted.